EdM44/hydraulics/README.md

 <img src="man/figures/README-xc-plot-trap-1.png" width="50%" />

-## See the vignette for fitting of pump curves and finding operating points
+For other functions related to pump characteristic curves and operating point determination, and pipe network solutions, refer to the *hydraulics* vignette.